 Yorktown, NY

 Located on five acres in the hamlet of Mohegan Lake, this affordable residential rental complex has 13 one-bedroom units for physically disabled individuals.
 Three of the 13 units and a community room were constructed in 2013.
-Residents meet the annual incomes requirements of 30-60 percent of Westchester’s annual median income.
+Residents meet the annual income requirements of 30-60 percent of Westchester’s annual median income.

 More information: